All Episodes

 You have the most powerful of the powerful.

-It's all run By Democrats.
+It's all run by Democrats.

 It's all run by moneyed people.

-And Mr. Continetti's point here is that the state of California, when you and I look at it, say, my gosh, what a bit, the Republican Party hadn't been a factor there and when since when?
+And Mr. Continetti's point here is that the state of California, when you and I look at it, say, my gosh, what a bit, the Republican Party hadn't been a factor there and when?

 Republican Party hasn't mattered in California, and it may not for a long time.